 Daniel studied at Loughborough University School of Art and Design, where he proudly gained a first class BA honours degree in fine art sculpture.
 He also spent three months studying sculpture at the prestigious Virginia Commonwealth University, USA.

-Visiting and living in different cultures around the world has always been a passion for Daniel.
+Visiting and living in different cultures around the world, has always been a passion for Daniel.
 From these experiences he has been driven to carve a series of sculptures he calls ‘Dwellings’.
 His work illustrates styles of homes, from slums to castles.
-He is not drawn to architecture of any particular period but more the feelings that buildings evoke.
+Daniel is not drawn to architecture of any particular period but more the feelings that buildings evoke.